-If Child Servies (CS) wants to take your children away from you immediately and you don’t agree, there will be a court case to decide where the children can live while court proceedings are going on.
-Often the LA may try to have the contested removal hearing on the same day as the initial hearing, arguing that otherwise there would be delay.
-It is vital for you or your lawyer to argue that this would be unfair and to ask that the case be adjourned to a date when a proper amount of time can be allocated, a Guardian’s views be made available and you can have time to choose a lawyer (especially if up to this point you’ve gone ahead with a lawyer recommended by Children’s Services).
+If Children’s Services want to take your children away from you immediately and you don’t agree, there will be a court case to decide where the children can live while court proceedings are going on.
+Often the local authority may try to have the contested removal hearing on the same day as the initial hearing, arguing that otherwise there would be delay.
+It is vital for you or your lawyer to argue that this would be unfair, and to ask that the case be adjourned to a date when a proper amount of time can be allocated, a Guardian’s views be made available and you can have time to choose a lawyer (especially if up to this point you’ve gone ahead with a lawyer recommended by Children’s Services).

 It is really important for you to press for the child/ren to stay with you while assessments are being done.
 The law says that your children should only be separated from you if there is evidence that this is necessary for their immediate safety.
 Present any evidence you have that there is no immediate danger to your child and that separation would cause irreparable harm and trauma to your child.

-The court could decide to issue an Interim Supervision Order (rather than a care order) – this means that the children stay with you or a family member and CS will monitor you.
+The court could decide to issue an Interim Supervision Order (rather than a care order) – this means that the children stay with you or a family member and Children Services will monitor you.